Support Athens by Locals!

 You might have some trouble using a Diners Club or American Express credit card in certain places, as these mean a higher commission for local businesses.

-According to local legislation, in order to use a credit card, you’ll have to have a chip-and-PIN card.
+According to local legislation, to use a credit card, you’ll have to have a chip-and-PIN card.
 If you don’t have one, you can request a PIN code from your bank a few weeks before leaving home.

-In general, we’d suggest using a credit card for any kind of purchases and payments and using a debit card for withdrawing cash – the credit card payments are not processed immediately, giving you time to dispute a transaction if needed.
+In general, we’d suggest using a credit card for any purchases and payments and using a debit card for withdrawing cash – the credit card payments are not processed immediately, giving you time to dispute a transaction if needed.

-We also strongly recommend getting in touch with your bank before leaving to inform them that you are traveling and to learn about their transaction and currency exchange fees and withdrawal limits in order to avoid having to worry about hidden fees while traveling.
+We also strongly recommend getting in touch with your bank before leaving to inform them that you are traveling and to learn about their transaction and currency exchange fees and withdrawal limits to avoid having to worry about hidden fees while traveling.

 If you are using a contactless card, you will have no problem making contactless transactions throughout Greece.